 - Comedian Will Rogers is at the height of his career.
+The Pulitzer Prize goes to Edna Ferber for So Big.

 In Salem’s Crystal Garden Ballroom residents danced on Wednesday and Saturday nights to some of the best-known bands in the nation.
 Modern dancing was on the main floor and old time polkas, schottisches and two-steps upstairs.
 The building was constructed for Otto Klett who died in 1947.
 The next owner extensively remodeled the building for meetings, banquets and conventions in addition to the dancing.
 Ballroom dancing declined in popularity and the last “old time dance” was held in 1964.
 A 1961 photograph of the Crystal Garden Ballroom shows how little the exterior of the building has changed from its original appearance.